jataware/views2_ensemble/README.md

 - --infant_mortality: a percentage perturbation against annual infant mortality rate (wdi_sp_dyn_imrt_in) where 0 is baseline (no perturbation)
 - -Liberal Democracy Index:

+Countries available to perturb.
+Will update this list with final output results.

 | ID  | Country |
 | ------------- | ------------- |